jfudickar/json2puml/README.md

  * **json2puml** is free to use for everyone.

 # How can it be used
- * **json2puml** is available as
+**json2puml** is available as
 * Windows command line utility
 * Windows base microservice
-	 * Linux command line utility  (standalone and as a docker container)
+* Linux command line utility (*) (standalone and as a docker container)
-	 * Linux based microservice (standalone and as a docker container)
+* Linux based microservice (*) (standalone and as a docker container)

+(*) Linux is officially supported for Intel 64-bit and Ubuntu 20.04 LTS, Ubuntu 18.04 LTS, RedHat Enterprise Linux (version 8), and WSL2 (Windows Subsystem for Linux).
+Other editions should work also, but they are not officially tested.

 # How it's working
 **json2puml** is based on three different steps: